PavelKisliak/BitSerializer/README.md

 ```
 [See full sample](samples/serialize_third_party_class/serialize_third_party_class.cpp)

-### Serializing classes as primitive types like number or string
+### Serializing custom classes representing a string or number
 This chapter describes how to implement serialization for classes which should be represented in the output format as base types, like number, boolean or string.
 Let's imagine that you would like to implement serialization of your own `std::string` alternative, which is called `CMyString`.
 For this purpose you need two global functions with the following signatures:
 ```cpp
 template <class TArchive, typename TKey>